markpat04/Signal-Processing-Pipeline/README.md

 ## 📖 Overview

-**SignalScope** is a comprehensive educational tool designed to bridge the gap between theoretical Signal Processing and practical Python implementation.

-In Data Science, real-world data is rarely clean.
-It contains noise, outliers, and artifacts.
-This project simulates that reality by generating perfect waveforms, corrupting them with Gaussian noise, and then using statistical filtering (Moving Average) and Frequency Domain Analysis (FFT) to recover the signal.
+This project demonstrates an end-to-end workflow for **Digital Signal Processing (DSP)** in Python.
+It simulates real-world signal data challenges by generating synthetic waveforms, introducing Gaussian noise, and applying statistical filtering techniques to recover the original signal.

-### 🎯 Use Cases
-* **IoT Sensor Analysis:** Cleaning noisy vibration data from machinery.
-* **Financial Modeling:** Smoothing volatile stock market trends.
-* **Audio Engineering:** Understanding Signal-to-Noise Ratio (SNR).
+The project is designed to visualize the difference between **Time Domain** (how signals look) and **Frequency Domain** (what signals are composed of) using Fast Fourier Transforms (FFT).

 ---